open-guides/og-aws/README.md

 -	❗It’s not unheard of for IPs to be recycled between customers without a long cool-off period.
 So as a client, if you cache an IP and are not using SSL (to verify the server), you might get not just errors, but responses from completely different services or companies!
 -	🔸As an operator of a service behind an ELB or ALB, the latter phenomenon means you can also see puzzling or erroneous requests by clients of other companies.
 This is most common with clients using back-end APIs (since web browsers typically cache for a limited period).
 -	❗ELBs and ALBs take time to scale up, it does not handle sudden spikes in traffic well.
 Therefore, if you anticipate a spike, you need to “pre-warm” the ELB by gradually sending an increasing amount of traffic.
+-	❗Tune your healthchecks carefully — if you are too aggressive about deciding when to remove an instance and conservative about adding it back into the pool, the service that your load balancer is fronting may become inaccessible for seconds or minutes at a time.
+Be extra careful about this when an autoscaler is configured to terminate instances that are marked as being unhealthy by a managed load balancer.

 ### ELB Tips